Stand up for the facts!

 Rape convictions

-To track rape convictions, we reached out to the communications office for the state’s judicial branch.
+To track rape convictions, we contacted the communications office for the state’s judicial branch.
 The office pointed us to reports published each year by the North Carolina Sentencing Commission.

 Stein started his first term as attorney general in 2017.
-So we compared the total number of these rape convictions reported in fiscal year 2016-17 to the total number reported in fiscal year 2022-23.
+So, we compared the total number of these rape convictions reported in fiscal year 2016-17 with the total number reported in fiscal year 2022-23.

 Those Sentencing Commission reports show the number of convictions for the state’s most serious rape offenses and sex crimes increased about 8% to 224.
 That’s far less than the ad’s claim that rapes are up 53%.

-PolitiFact NC reached out to the Republican Governors Association to ask which numbers it was looking at when it created the ad.
+PolitiFact NC contacted the Republican Governors Association to ask which numbers it was looking at when it created the ad.
 The group cited North Carolina State Bureau of Investigation’s data on rape reports — data that has been affected by changes to how rape allegations are documented by law enforcement agencies.

 The number of reported rapes could differ from the total number of rape convictions because sometimes victims drop charges or judges find suspects innocent.